 There are various ways to consume CBD.
 The most common methods are:

-- Vaping: this method of consumption is the most common.
-Typically, people choose personal vaporizer options that are easily portable, such as vape pens.
+This method of consumption remains very popular.
+Typically, people choose personal vaporizer options that are easily portable, such as vape pens or cart pens.
+2025 Bioavailability: Recent studies show vaping offers 34-56% bioavailability² – the highest absorption rate of any consumption method.

-- Edibles: edibles are food items with CBD cooked into it.
+Edibles are food items with CBD mixed into it.
 This is another popular way to consume CBD, with various products available such as gummies, cookies, and endless other options.
+Bioavailability: 6-19% (lowest absorption rate)³.

-- Topicals: CBD can also be applied directly to the skin.
+CBD can also be applied directly to the skin.
 This is a popular way to use CBD for pain relief or to treat certain skin conditions.
+Bioavailability: Around 5%, but provides targeted relief.

 What Happens When You Vape CBD?